Have you heard the term “insulin resistance”? Have you wondered what it’s all about? Let’s spend a few minutes to chat about it.

 First, I have some bad news and then I have some good news.
 So, you may as well keep reading!

 So, what’s the lesson learned here?
-Get blood work done and ask to be properly tested.
+Get blood work done and ask to have a fasting Insulin test included.
 Then ask your doctor about your numbers and what they mean.

 How do you do that?
 You eliminate sugar and processed food from your diet, and you become more active.
 Yes, you’ve gotta move more because it helps make your cells more insulin sensitive.
 That’s what we want!!
 Insulin sensitivity.
 Not the kind of sensitivity that makes you cry during romantic movies but the kind that invites insulin to transfer glucose into your cells.